wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

-# Deploy your app via the Headless CLI
+# Deploy your app with the Atlas CLI

-If you haven't installed the CLI yet, go ahead and do that [here](/guides#install-the-atlas-cli).
+Before you being, install [the Atlas CLI](/guides/README.md##install-the-atlas-cli) and ensure that you have created your [first app](/guides/getting-started/create-app).

-## Authenticate with the Platform via the CLI
+## Authenticate to Atlas

-In order to create a new app, you need to log in via your WP Engine account and connect your GitHub account.
+To deploy your app, log in to your WP Engine account and connect your GitHub account.

 First, log in to your WP Engine account: